-- 1. ownership of the institution - 2. relationship to other organizations (government, university, church, business, etc.) - 3. composition and responsibilities of the institution's governing bodies - 4. organizational and decision-making flow charts of the institution - 5.
-CEO or other officer with overall responsibility for degree programs and other key administrative staff, their abbreviated vitae and position descriptions - 6. provision for continuity of leadership - 7. policies regarding hiring, employment conditions and benefits, dismissal of administrative officers, health and safety, codes of staff and student behaviour and dispute resolution policies - 8. procedures for the evaluation and improvement of administrative effectiveness - 9. academic staff organization and administration - 10. effectiveness of the methods used to communicate with faculty: do faculty perceive themselves to be well informed about important issues at the institution?
-Do faculty believe that they have sufficient opportunities to make themselves heard? - 11. information systems that support the administrative structure and plans to meet future needs
+- 1. ownership of the institution - 2. relationship to other organizations (government, university, church, business) - 3. composition and responsibilities of the institution's governing bodies - 4. organizational and decision-making flow charts of the institution - 5.
+CEO or other officer with overall responsibility for degree programs and other key administrative staff, their abbreviated vitae and position descriptions - 6. provision for continuity of leadership - 7. policies regarding hiring, employment conditions and benefits, dismissal of administrative officers, health and safety, codes of staff and student behaviour and dispute resolution policies - 8. policies and procedures that acknowledge threats to academic integrity (e.g., contract cheating, plagiarism) and research integrity (e.g., data fabrication and falsification) and that provide clear processes to deal with breaches when they occur - 9. procedures for the evaluation and improvement of administrative effectiveness - 10. academic staff organization and administration - 11. effectiveness of the methods used to communicate with faculty: do faculty perceive themselves to be well informed about important issues at the institution?
+Do faculty believe that they have sufficient opportunities to make themselves heard? - 12. information systems that support the administrative structure and plans to meet future needs